 Power BI Embedded is a secure method of sharing that works perfectly for confidential data and also when you have row-level security implemented.
-You can even share it with users that don’t have Power BI accounts, using embedded licensing.
+You can even share it with users that don’t have Power BI accounts using embedded licensing.
 However, the disadvantage of this method is the need for a web developer to take care of every change needed.
-To read more about Power BI Embedded in details, read my article here.
+To read more about Power BI Embedded, read my article here.

 Secure Embed; Good things from Both Worlds!

-Now that you know advantages and disadvantages of the previous two methods, you can feel the need for a method that can simplify the process of Power BI Embedded, and on the other hand is secure enough to be used for confidential data.
+Now that you know the advantages and disadvantages of the previous two methods, you can feel the need for a method that can simplify the process of Power BI Embedded and, on the other hand, is secure enough to be used for confidential data.
 That method is called Secure Embed.
-Using this method of sharing; the process of creating the embed code is as simple as doing it for the Publish to Web method.
-However, this method is secure, as users need to be authorized for this method.
-They either need to have Power BI pro accounts or to be part of an Embedded licensing and authorized by the person sharing the report.
-So with this method, you have good things from both worlds! with Secure Embed, you can simply share Power BI content in a web portal or application, securely, with the users.
+Using this method of sharing, the process of creating the embed code is as simple as doing it for the Publish to Web method.
+However, this method is secure, as users need to be authorized.
+They either need to have Power BI pro accounts or be part of an Embedded licensing authorized by the person sharing the report.
+So with this method, you have good things from both worlds! with Secure Embed, you can simply share Power BI content securely in a web portal or application with the users.
 Let’s see how this method works.

 Using Secure Embed

-To use the Secure Embed method, go to a report in Power BI service (website).
-From File menu, select Embed report, and then Website or portal.
+To use the Secure Embed method, go to a report in the Power BI service.
+From the File menu, select Embed report, and then Website or portal.

 Secure Embed only works for Reports in Power BI service, not for Dashboards.

-As I mentioned, this method makes the process of creating the embed code very simple! with Just a click on Embed option in the screenshot above, you will get the embed code and the URL to share the reports in any platform you want.
+As I mentioned, this method makes creating the embed code very simple!
+With Just a click, as mentioned in the screenshot above, you will get the embed code and the URL to share the reports on any platform you want.

 There are two outputs from the Secure embed code; the URL and the HTML embed code.
-The URL can be used for direct sharing the reports with just a link.
-You can share the link with users you want.
-The HTML code can be used to embed this report in any webpages or custom web portals.
+The URL can directly share the reports with just a link.
+You can share the link with the users you want.
+The HTML code can embed this report in any webpages or custom web portals.

 Who Can View the Report?

-You’ve seen that sharing through this method is simple, but now the question is that who can view the report? is it available for everyone with the URL link, or access to the page with embed code?
-No. This method of sharing is not the same as Publish to Web, Users need to either have a Power BI pro account or report to be shared with them through embedded licensing.
-If you send the URL to someone, and it is not configured under an embedded capacity, then they would get a message that says: Please sign in to view this report.
+You’ve seen that sharing through this method is simple, but now the question is that who can view the report?
+Is it available for everyone with the URL link or access to the page with the embed code?
+No. This method of sharing is not the same as Publish to Web.
+Users need a Power BI Pro (or PPU) account or a report to be shared through dedicated capacity licensing.
+If you send the URL to someone, they will get a message that says: Please sign in to view this report.

-Reports shared through Secure Embed, works with Power BI pro accounts of the users (users need to log in), or with adding the report under embedded capacity.
+Reports shared through Secure Embed, works with Power BI Pro (or PPU) accounts of the users (users need to log in), or with adding the report under embedded capacity.

-This is not the whole story, if a user logs in, still might not be authorized to see the report.
-Because the report is not shared with them (this is for the scenario of not using embedded capacity).
-If a users log in through a Power BI pro account but still don’t have access to the report, they will see a message that says; To view this report, ask the author for access.
+This is not the whole story.
+If a user logs in, he still might not be authorized to see the report because it is not shared with them.
+If a users log in through a Power BI pro account but still doesn’t have access to the report, they will see a message that says; To view this report, ask the author for access.

-If users accessing the report through Secure Embed using their Power BI pro accounts (not under embedded capacity), the report should be shared with them from the report owner.
+If users accessing the report through Secure Embed using their Power BI pro accounts, the report should be shared with them from the report owner.

-To share reports, there are multiple ways, the most simple way of sharing the report, is basic sharing.
+To share reports there are multiple ways, the most straightforward way of sharing the report is report sharing.
 To use that, Click on the share button on the report in the Power BI service.
 Or you can do that also using the Manage Permissions.

 After sharing the report, then users would be able to access it using the Secure Embed.
 Here is a screenshot of how it would look like;

 Users will have access to all pages.
 At the time of writing this article, isolating access at the page level is impossible, However, there is a workaround for it, which I explained here.
-So access to the report means access to all pages in the report. this applies on all methods of sharing in Power BI.
+So access to the report means access to all pages in the report.
+This applies to all methods of sharing in Power BI.

 This method of sharing is not a free method of sharing.
 You will need to follow the licensing in one of these two paths;